MemoryMhou/MemoryMhou/README.md

 # Memory Mhou's Portfolio

 ## About Me
-I am Memory Mhou, a passionate developer with experience in building mobile apps using Swift and websites using HTML, CSS, and JavaScript.
+I am Memory Mhou, a passionate Full stack developer with experience in building mobile apps using Swift and websites using HTML, CSS, and JavaScript.

 ## GitHub Stats